ai4reason/vizar/docs/intro.md

 A unit clause with one negative literal is written as `¬ A` instead of `A => ⊥` to save space.
-This is the only case where the negation sign can be encoutered.
+This is the only case where the negation sign can be encountered.
 Moreover, we write `s ≠ t` instead of `¬ (s = t)`.

 #### Type annotations

-First-order translation of Mizar statements typically use predicates (type guards) to denote type of variables.
+First-order translations of Mizar statements typically use predicates (type guards) to denote types of variables.
 For example:

 ```